nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 	movements are good.
 The problem is, the workout movements aren't all functional.
 A few of them are rather hardcore and very technical movements chosen from various mixtures of disciplines.
-3. Rabidly ignorant and enthusiastic adherence to mindsets such as the so-called Paleo Diet.
-I could write an entire post about what I think is wrong with the Paleo Diet, but I'll just link [here][3] instead.
+3. Untempered enthusiasm about, and ignorant promotion of, fads such as the so-called Paleo Diet.
+I could write an entire post about what I think is wrong about the Paleo Diet (it's not the diet, but its adherents, who are the problem), but I'll just link [here][3] instead.
 My opinion is partially formed by being married to an archaelogist.

 I'm perfectly fine when people disagree with me on these topics.
 Lots of people